-- Mental Health week is part of the wider GLC wellbeing health strategy and takes place through September and October raising the profile of mental health issues across the GA providing students with information on how to access support when necessary; - Work Experience the GA believes that young people benefit greatly from a 2-week work experience, which at the GA, takes place towards the end of Year 10.
-This is preceded by a programme of activities that include practice interviews with local business people, health and safety briefings, careers advice and CV writing; - Charity Days we believe that these are an important feature of the curriculum which help students to develop empathy and a greater understanding of the world in which they live whilst contributing, in a small way, to the resolution of some issues; - Annual school performance the GA believes that as many students as possible should have the experience of performing to an audience.
-Whilst there are many opportunities to perform to peers during Year 7 and 8 Drama, the annual performance is the prime opportunity for students to experience performance to the wider community; - GLC Literary Arts Festival this is an annual celebration of the written and spoken word through student performances; - GLC Science Fair this takes place on a biannual basis and encourages a deep exploration of scientific concepts from Year 5-8.
+- Annual School Performance: the GA believes that as many students as possible should have the experience of performing to an audience.
+Whilst there are many opportunities to perform to peers, the annual performance is the prime opportunity for students to experience performing to the wider community. - GLC Literary Arts Festival: this is an annual celebration of the written and spoken word through student performances. - GLC Science Fair: this takes place on a biannual basis and encourages a deep exploration of scientific concepts from Year 5-8.

-14. Cultural Capital opportunities
+13. Cultural Capital Opportunities

 Additional opportunities such as trips, residentials, speakers and external companies offering bespoke curriculum opportunities (Trailblazer, etc) will provide access to experiences and learning outside of the classroom.
 Part of these will be the GLC entitlement curriculum which provides a commitment to ensure that all young people have access to a range of activities and experience to support their development into 'active and thriving citizens within a diverse, truly fair and equal community'.
-During a student's time at the GA, these will include many opportunities including:
+During a student's time at the GA, these will include many opportunities that could include the following: